jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Black Scorpion.md

 RacialMods: +4 Climb, +4 Perception, +4 Stealth
 Languages:
 SQ:
+SpecialAbilities:
+  Poison (Ex): >
+    Sting-injury; save Fort DC 27; frequency 1/round for 6 rounds; effect 1d4 Str, 1d4 Dex, and 1d4 Con; cure 3 saves.
+  Rapid Stinging (Ex): >
-SpecialAbilities: Poison (Ex) Sting-injury; save Fort DC 27; frequency 1/round for 6 rounds; effect 1d4 Str, 1d4 Dex, and 1d4 Con; cure 3 saves.
-Rapid Stinging (Ex) A black scorpion's stinger strikes with astounding speed; it can make one additional attack in a round with its sting as a swift action.
+    A black scorpion's stinger strikes with astounding speed; it can make one additional attack in a round with its sting as a swift action.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: